Step 1: Plan the size

 Several companies offer composite flooring materials for dog kennels.
 It definitely looks better than gravel and is easy to clean.
 But if your dog likes to chew things, it’s not a good choice—unless, of course, your vet does free surgery.
 Plan on a surfaced path to the kennel.
 If you just have grass, you’ll soon have a muddy path.
 All that mud will get tracked into the house.

 Finally, dogs need protection from the elements.
+Dog kennels plans need to consider how long your pet will be outside.
 A doghouse isn’t mandatory, but if you don’t provide one, you should at least install a small roof and a windbreak.
 Dogs can withstand cold, but not cold and wind or rain.
 An elevated cot will get them off a freezing cold or searing hot floor.
 Even if you include a doghouse, provide other shaded areas in the kennel (landscape fabric stretched across the top works well).

 When placing a doghouse, avoid the common DIY mistake of setting it in a corner (the roof is a perfect launching pad for a jump-over).
 Instead, locate it outside the kennel with an entrance hole cut through the fence.
 Or place it in the center of the kennel.
 If you’re stuck with a corner location, make the fence higher in that area to prevent jump-outs.

 Have the necessary tools for this DIY kennels for dogs project lined up before you start—you’ll save time and frustration.Check out the dog kennel plans:

 - Lineman's pliers